 When your commitment to “I do” turns into a big “don’t” and you decide to end your marriage, knowing what to expect from the divorce process can help your experience.
-From courtroom battles to using the kids as pawns, our divorce attorneys have seen nasty fights ensue.
+From courtroom battles to using the kids as pawns, our attorneys have seen nasty fights ensue.
 Although our attorneys are highly experienced in trial, we strive to settle matters without stressful litigation.

 To help you get through your divorce as stress-free as possible, keep the dos and don’ts at the forefront.